mui/material-ui/CONTRIBUTING.md

 If you have missed a step, don't worry, the Continuous Integration will run a thorough test on your commits and the maintainers of the project can assist.

 Lastly, if your pull request is for resolving a certain problem for which there is an open issue, make sure to link the PR to that issue.
-You can do that by using any [supported GitHub keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in the PR description.
+Use any [supported GitHub keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in the PR description to automatically link them.
 Not only this makes it easier to understand the motivation behind the PR as it also automatically closes the issue once the PR is merged.

 #### Checks and how to fix them